 Protections for children and abuse victims

 People subject to a permanent protective order for abusing a spouse or live-in partner are barred from possessing firearms.
 But federal law makes no provision for ensuring that they turn over any guns they may already have.
-One of the Virginia bills would require abusers served with permanent protective orders to surrender their guns to police, a gun dealer, or a private party within 24 hours.
+One of the Virginia bills requires abusers served with permanent protective orders to surrender their guns to police, a gun dealer, or a private party within 24 hours.

 Power for cities and towns to establish their own gun ordinances